 A: No, the disabled person can be a child, or a relative or friend; however, they must live permanently at the property.

 Q: I have converted a downstairs room as a bedroom.
 Do I qualify?

 A: Unfortunately not.
-If you are using a room to meet the needs of a disabled person, the use of the room must be to connected with the disability.
-For example, you may have a room converted to deliver dialysis treatment.
+If you are using a room to meet the needs of a disabled person, the use of the room must be connected with the disability; for example, you may have a room converted to deliver dialysis treatment.
 All persons, disabled or not, require a bedroom.